borg286/sevtech2/README.md

 * The red cedar tree needed for the fire hopper requires a totemic ceremony.

 * The flint spear can work like the flint work knife for getting sticks from leaves and fiber from grass, in addition to being a good starting weapon that doesn't break.
 Just don’t throw it.

+* Using spear or any other weapon quickly try to collect as many as possible bear claws (obtainable from any type of bear, easiest are brown bears on swamps).
+That will allow you to create bear claw paxel which is the best weapon in Stages 0-1 (good amount of damage, very fast attack), it's also a quicker pickaxe/axe/shovel than stone based tools.
+Can be repaired with bear claws (that’s why you should collect more of them).
+It’s extremely useful later as a mining tool.

 ### Totems